Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 There are plenty of activities on board to keep you entertained.
 Feel the wind on your face with a ride on the BOLT roller coaster or engage in a spirited round of Family Feud Live.
 If you need to relax, Latitudes bar is themed around travel and perfect for a quiet corner.
 WaterWorks aqua park is perfect for a splash with family and friends.

 Dining on this ship offers delights from different cuisines.
 Surf and turf fans will love Bonsai Sushi and Fahrenheit 555 steakhouse.
-For something unique, Rudi’s Seagrill and Shaq’s Big Chicken are also on offer.
-Registered in Panama, the Carnival Celebration is worth an investment valued at $1 billion.
+For something unique, Rudi’s Seagrill and Shaq’s Big Chicken are also great offers.

 Mardi Gras